gmaher/agent_evo/generations/gen1/tasks/task1/README.md

 ## Change Log

-- **Bug Fix**: Fixed the issue where marking a todo as done did not persist after restarting the program.
+- **Bug Fix**: Ensured the issue where marking a todo as done did not persist after restarting the program is resolved.
 - **New Feature**: Added `delete <id>` command to remove a todo by its 1-based ID.

+## Test Results

+For detailed test results, refer to `test_results.md`.